 Allegations against staff are covered in all basic training and induction training that takes place within our school.
-We follow the mandatory guidance in KCSIE 2022 Part Four which includes the management of 'Low Level Concerns'. - All schools will use Confide to record low level concerns.
+We follow the mandatory guidance in KCSIE 2022 Part Four which includes the management of 'Low Level Concerns'.
+Please refer to the schools policy on managing allegations against staff